-Study of 3D Wall Roughness Acoustic Receptivity on an Airfoil

-W. Würz, S. Herr, A. Wörner, U. Rist, S. Wagner and Y. S. Kachanov
+Experimental and Numerical Investigation of 3D Acoustic Receptivity due to Localized Wall Roughness by W. Würz1, S. Herr1, A. Wörner1, U. Rist1, S. Wagner1 and Y.S.
+Kachanov2

-Institut für Aerodynamik und Gasdynamik (IAG), Universität Stuttgart, Pfaffenwaldring 21, 70550 Stuttgart, Germany
+1 Institut für Aerodynamik und Gasdynamik Universität Stuttgart, Pfaffenwaldring 21, 70550 Stuttgart, Germany 2 Institute of Theoretical and Applied Mechanics, Russian Academy of Science,

-Institute of Theoretical and Applied Mechanics (ITAM), Russian Academy of Science, 630090 Novosibirsk, Russia
+630090 Novosibirsk, Russia

 Abstract.
-Hot-wire measurements are perfomed on linear 3D acoustic receptivity in a two-dimensional laminar boundary layer.
+Hot-wire measurements are performed on linear 3D acoustic receptivity in a two-dimensional laminar boundary layer.
 A localized quasi steady surface roughness serves as the receptivity element.
-A plane acoustic wave with frequency $f{ac}$ scatters at this vibrating source and the generated TS-wave train is measured downstream in spanwise cuts and at combination frequencies $(f{1,2} = f{ac} \mp f_v)$ .
+A plane acoustic wave with frequency f{ac} scatters at this vibrating source and the generated TS-wave train is measured downstream in spanwise cuts and at combination frequencies $f{1,2} = f{ac} \pm f{v}$.
 After Fourier decomposition linear stability theory is used for upstream extrapolation to the initial amplitudes at the roughness element.
 The dispersion characteristic is determined and the complex receptivity function is calculated by normalization of the initial TS-spectra with the related amplitudes and phases of the surface vibrator and the acoustics.
-The results are compared with Direct Numerical Simulations based on a vorticity-velocity formulation of the complete Navier-Stokes equations and a new embeded wall model.
-Good overall agreement is achieved.
+Three different acoustic frequencies were investigated and the results are compared with Direct Numerical Simulations based on a vorticity-velocity formulation of the complete Navier-Stokes equations and a new embedded wall model.
+Good quantitative agreement is achieved for the amplitude part of the receptivity function as well as for the phase part.
+The frequency dependence and the increase of the receptivity coefficients with spanwise wavenumber is found to be similar to results for vibrational receptivity.

-1 Introduction
+Introduction